verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Born to be mysterious.
 Forced to link my aadhar everywhere.
 - [ ] He who jumps into the void owes no explanation to the ones who stand by and watch.
 - [ ] Fancy restaurants where you put your order in they then bring it and spend 5 minutes explaining where the carrots were grown and what the chicken liked to do in its spare time.
+- [ ] Whatever doesn't kill you makes you stronger.
+Unless it's polio.